 ‘Green’ architecture and ecological design are terms today that describe a variety of issues and choices of what and how to build.
 My desire is to educate my clients in the depth of ‘green’ design choices, to make each project as sustainable and healthy as possible, and to have these choices of design and materials stay within the project construction budget.

 Environmental Design Choices

-The location and orientation of a home affects a wide range of environmental factors as well as energy consumption.
+The location and orientation of a home affect a wide range of environmental factors as well as energy consumption.
 Proper site design can reduce building/energy costs and environmental impact while enhancing the beauty and comfort of your home.
-Consider a site design that takes advantage of sun exposures, minimizes habitat disturbance and provides erosion control through improved grading and landscaping practices.
+Consider a site design that takes advantage of sun exposures, minimizes habitat disturbance, and provides erosion control through improved grading and landscaping practices.